awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 }
 ```

-When the `managedRespawn` flag is set, the scripts must exist in the directory\.
+When `managedRespawn` is set to `true`, the scripts must exist in the directory\.
 Otherwise, the update fails\.
 The directory tree should look like the following:

 ```
 <greengrass_root>